langjam/jam0001/nebelhut/README.md

 println assoclist 'foo
 ```

 The stashed comment is cleared, when an empty line is encountered.
+Note that a comment is stashed in the current scope.

 ```
 { Just a wasted comment. }